nodeca/ndoc/README.md

       -e, --extension STRING    Source files extension [js] -f, --format <html|js>    Documentation format [html]
       -i, --index PATH          Index file [README.md]
+      -t TITLE, --title TITLE   Documentation title
+                                Supports interpolation.
+See notes for --link-format.
       -l FMT, --link-format FMT String format for link to source file [{file}#L{line}] {url} is substituted with the URL of repository read from manifest file {file} is substituted with the name of the source file {line} is substituted with the line number within the source file E.g. http://github.com/nodeca/ndoc/{file}#L{line}
-      --manifest PATH | JSON    Package manifest in JSON format.
-Either path to file, or inline. [package.json] --title TITLE             Documentation title
-      --view-source-label TXT   Text for "View source" link --skin PATH               Custom templates
+                                {package.XXX} is substituted with XXX key of package.json, if any --view-source-label TXT   Text for "View source" link --skin PATH               Custom templates
       -b, --broken-links ACTION What to do if broken link occured.
 Can be one of 'show', 'hide', 'throw'.
                                 Default is 'hide'

 NDoc tries to use defaults from `package.json` in current folder.
 That helps to minimize options count when building documentation for node.js projects.
 For example, you can just run:

     ndoc ./lib